Car Insurance for First-Time Drivers Over 30

 It’s typical for most people to start driving in their teens or early 20s.
-While the average person in the United States used to get their license within 12 months of becoming eligible, more and more teens are choosing not to pursue getting their license right away.
+While the average person in the United States is used to getting their license within 12 months of becoming eligible, more and more teens are choosing not to pursue getting their license right away.
 But sometimes finding cheap car insurance for first-time drivers over 30 can be difficult.

 With the high cost of car insurance for young drivers and different services like Uber and Lyft gaining popularity, driving isn’t always essential.
 But what is good car insurance coverage for a first-time driver over 30?
 Read through our guide to find out.